Amsterdam-Internships/Pole-Part-Segmentation/README.md

 ## Achieved Milestones

-•	Feeding the municipality's custom dataset to a publicly available deep learning algorithm (KPConv) and introducing a new 'pole' class to the model.
+•	Feeding the municipality's custom dataset to a publicly available deep learning algorithm (KPConv) and introducing a new 'pole' class to the model. <br />
-•	Debugging the KPConv codes for the part-segmentation task.
+•	Debugging the KPConv codes for the part-segmentation task.<br />
-•	Including additional features in the training and testing pipeline(RGB and intensity values)
+•	Including additional features in the training and testing pipeline(RGB and intensity values)<br />
-•	Fine-tuning a selection of parameters
+•	Fine-tuning a selection of parameters <br />
 •	Improving the model performance